cul-it/scholars-orcid-connection/doc/ScorconnDeveloperNotes.md

 	* push them to orcid
 		* write to the log
 * Create a real persistence cache
+* Create the completion URL mechanism.
+	* If present on landing, record it in the session
+	* If present on terminal pages, offer as a link
 * Implement the startup sequence for scorconn-ws
 	* Load the startup parameters
 	* Test the database connection